 Ergonomics and Other Practical Benefits

 Unlike recessed sinks, the apron sink sports a front that juts out slightly from the supporting cabinetry.
-Again, this was a practical design that helped prevent cabinet damage, as any water or suds that dripped over the lip would fall to the floor rather than puddle on the cabinet countertop wood.
+Again, this was a practical design that helped prevent cabinet damage.
+Any water or suds that dripped over the lip would fall to the floor rather than puddle on cabinet countertop wood.